ProfessionalsJean M. McLoughlin

-- Advising on the initial public offerings of Rocket Companies, Rackspace, BATS, Citizens Financial Group, Synchrony Financial, Biotie, C1 Bank, Auris Medical, MSCI, Envestnet, EPAM, Michael Kors, AMI Holdings, UltraClean Holdings, Callidus Software and Np Test Holding, and the proposed IPO of Braeburn.
+- Advising on the initial public offerings of Rocket Companies, Rackspace, BATS, Citizens Financial Group, Synchrony Financial, Biotie, C1 Bank, Auris Medical, MSCI, Envestnet, EPAM, Michael Kors, AMI Holdings, UltraClean Holdings, Callidus Software and Np Test Holding, and the proposed initial public offering of Braeburn.

 Jean’s other representations include:

-- Advising SIFMA in its comment letter regarding Dodd Frank Act Section 956 regulations regarding financial institution compensation and a submission to the Department of the Treasury for a report on deregulation.
+- Advising SIFMA in its comment letter regarding Dodd Frank Act Section 956 regulations regarding financial institution compensation and a submission to Treasury for a report on deregulation.

 - Various individual CEO and team management representations.

-- Morgan Stanley in the creation of a transferable stock option program for Google
+- Morgan Stanley in creating a transferable stock option program for Google.

-- And on various “say on pay” campaigns.
+- Advised on various “say on pay” campaigns.